coleturner/graphql-rails-activereflection/README.md

 There is also the `validate(...)` field with arguments for standard scalar types.
 Any one of the arguments can be provided, but only one.
 The result will contain a `valid` boolean and a list of `errors` strings returned from the validators.

+In the future all of the `validate(...)` should be chained for a single call.

 ## Direction
 Future plans for this module are to expose any reflections for an ActiveRecord model.